-The name of the DASH diet plan is an acronym for dietary approaches to stop hypertension.
-The goal of the DASH diet plan is to reduce hypertension, or high blood pressure, in individuals who have it and to prevent elevations in blood pressure for people who are at risk.
+The name of the DASH diet plan is an acronym for Dietary Approaches to Stop Hypertension.
+The goal of the DASH diet is to reduce hypertension, or high blood pressure, in individuals who have it and to prevent elevations in blood pressure for people who are at risk.

 According to the National Heart, Lung and Blood Institute, studies on individuals following the DASH diet plan showed a significant reduction in blood pressure while on the plan.
-The 1,500mg salt limit is more effective than the 2,300mg salt limit at lowering blood pressure, but any limitation on sodium is helpful.
+The 1,500mg salt limit may be more effective than the 2,300mg salt limit at lowering blood pressure, but any limitation on sodium is helpful.

 According to 2001 research published in "The New England Journal of Medicine," the DASH diet and lowering sodium to 1,500mg per day resulted in an average 11.5mm Hg drop in systolic blood pressure in study participants who were previously diagnosed as hypertensive.
 Individuals saw a decrease in blood pressure within 30 days of starting the DASH diet.

 MayoClinic.com recommends that people trying the DASH diet begin gradually, adding healthy food and replacing poor food choices while slowly cutting back on sodium.
 Individuals may also be more successful if they find ways to reward adherence to the diet plan and get support from friends, family, or their doctor.
 Adding physical activity to the DASH diet is also essential in reducing blood pressure.